dotlang/language/Enhancements.md

 Y - `@param` should only be allowed at file level.
 Do we really need `@param` at method level?
 Seems not.

 ? - Assume we want to use a template class. `int n = 5; auto x = AClass<n> {};`.
 Will `AClass` be generated using value of `5` or `n`?

+Y - Remove `@` for assertion.
+Use `assert` keyword which is more readable.
+And for pre-post condition, use normal syntax and `defer` keyword respectively.
+For class-wide assertions, we can re-use same keyword.
+Assume how can someone take a look at assertions in a big file when we use `@` notation?

+Y - Rename `@@` to `@expose` because it is explicit.

+Y - Remove `@deprecated` this can easily be achieved using file level assert.